 The carpenter bee is similar in appearance to bumblebees, but has a mostly black body and a hairless patch between their wings.
 In Virginia they are most active in April and May.

-The carpenter bee typically builds a nest by chewing a vertical 3/8" hole and continuing horizontally for 6 inches or more.
+The carpenter bee typically builds a nest by chewing a vertical 3/8" hole then continues boring horizontally for 6 inches or more.
 Carpenter bees prefer to nest in milled pine or cedar lumber but may be found boring into other various types of wood.
 Over time these nests can become connected to other carpenter bee nests causing timbers to become damaged and weak.
 The carpenter bees nest may not be obvious as they will typically bore from the underside of timbers but they will leave fairly large pile of saw dust or "frass".
 If you find frass look up, you will probably find the hole the carpenter bee is preparing as to lay eggs in.

 Carpenter bees if not treated will cause quite a bit of damage to wood.
 If you live in an area that has woodpeckers the damage will be even worse as woodpeckers will tear into the wood to eat the larvae leaving a long open space in timbers.

 Call Brown Exterminating today for a carpenter bee inspection and quote.
 Carpenter bees can be treated but depending on the situation may require yearly treatment to gain control.
 We are a full service exterminating company with over 40 years experience servicing Waynesboro, Fishersville and Staunton Virginia and surrounding areas.
 Call today for a free inspection and quote.